A night on the Caja del Rio, New Mexico

 The ride later passes by the imposing Diablo Canyon – where you can crane your neck up at a towering set of volcanic flutes, popular with local climbers.
 If you’re aboard a fat bike, riding along the sandy arroyo that cuts through it is a memorable experience.

 The Caja is a peaceful plateau, where you can pitch a tent almost anywhere you desire, enjoy star filled skies at night, and be lulled to sleep by the sound of coyotes.
 The distant mountain scenery is complimented by the soft hues of sagebrush, juniper trees and cholla cacti.
 Altitudes hover at around 6,000 – 7,000ft, so if you’re coming from out of state, bear this in mind.
+Bear in mind too that New Mexican dirt roads can chop and change in character, so don’t be surprised to encounter short stretches of sand and babyheads.

 To avoid the ride out of town, we took the train out from Santa Fe’s Railyard to Santa Fe Country/NM 599.
 If you want to cycle out to the petroglyphs and connect with the route there, I’ve posted a gpx file that uses the Rail Trail and Arroyo Chamisa bike paths, along with various dirt road shortcuts here.
 This would add around 10 miles to the journey but miss the Rancho de Las Golondrinas – see Trail Notes for more info.